Program Details.

 The Bachelor's thesis itself will be formally supervised as part of the “Bachelor’s Thesis Seminar in AI” (9 ECTS credits, 6th semester, Summer Semester).
 This course is, however, offered each semester, allowing students to complete their Bachelor’s degree during the Winter Semester as well.

-At the beginning of October - during the first class: "KV Lecture Series Artificial Intelligence" - we will create tutored groups of newly enrolled (first semester) students.
+At the beginning of October - during the first class titled "KV Lecture Series Artificial Intelligence", we will create tutored groups of newly enrolled (first semester) students.
 The tutors are higher-semester AI students who will be available to show first-year students around the university, help them choose the right courses, and provide first-hand information about classes, exercises, and tutorials.
 The social aspect is also important and you will quickly meet others during the first few weeks to form study groups, etc. Many of these friendships will last throughout your studies and beyond.

 A mentor from among the AI professors will be assigned to each tutorial group.
 The tutored groups will meet with their mentor together and the mentor will supervise the students individually during the first semester.
 If you have any questions or concerns about the program, you can discuss these issues during these meetings.
 Our goal is to address any issues that arise quickly and solve them unbureaucratically.

-In general, all of the class lectures in the program are recorded and are available in Moodle.
-In regard to tutorial groups, please sign up for those in KUSSS and indicate the distance learning option.
+In general, all of the lectures in this program have been recorded and are accessible in Moodle.
+In regard to tutorial groups, please sign up for the groups by means of the distance learning option available in KUSSS.

-Please check the schedule.
-Courses that are streamed live are color-coded.
+Please check the schedule; streamed courses are color-coded.

-In Linz, it's easy to meet your fellow classmates and students on campus.
-The Distance Learning Centres in Vienna and Bregenz provide rooms for students in the program to study together, and to follow streamed courses during the week (also outside of the scheduled streams).
-There is also a Discord group, opens an external URL in a new window as well.
+In Linz, you can meet fellow classmates on campus and in the classroom.
+Our distance learning centres in Vienna and Bregenz offer study rooms that allow students to come together daily to study as well as follow the live stream lectures (outside of the scheduled live streams).
+There is also a discord chat, opens an external URL in a new window to support student contact.

-The website contains an Excel document for this purpose.
-Please complete the form and send the form together with your transcripts and course descriptions of courses you have successfully completed to: office(at)ai-lab.jku.at
+The top of the website contains a link to an Excel form to apply for credit transfer.
+Please complete the form and sent it along with your certificates, transcripts, and course descriptions of successfully completed courses to: office(at)ai-lab.jku.at

-You can access course materials for some courses in Moodle only if you are officially enrolled in the program and if you have a student ID (matriculation) number.
-In this regard, please contact us by sending an e-mail to: office(at)ai-lab.jku.at.
+We can authorize access to course materials in Moodle only for some courses, and only once you have received a student matriculation number following official enrollment to the program.
+In this case, please contact us by sending an e-mail to: office(at)ai-lab.jku.at.

 Contact Information